Overview

 At Rs 20 lakh with maximum deductions, the old regime saves over Rs 49,000.
 With minimal deductions, the new regime saves Rs 24,700.

-Run your precise scenario on the Income Tax Calculator — change the deduction inputs to see which regime wins for your specific numbers.
+Run your precise scenario on the Income Tax Calculator, changing the deduction inputs to see which regime wins for your specific numbers.

 The Break-Even Rule

-The old regime beats the new regime when your total additional deductions (everything beyond the standard deduction) exceed approximately Rs 3.75 lakh.
-Below that threshold, the new regime's lower slab rates and higher rebate make it superior.
+The old regime beats the new regime once your total additional deductions (everything beyond the standard deduction) exceed approximately Rs 3.75 lakh.
+Below that threshold, the new regime's lower slab rates and higher rebate come out ahead.

-If you are a young professional with no home loan, EPF contribution only (mandatory, not extra), no NPS, and living in company accommodation — your deductions may be just the standard deduction, making the new regime clearly better.
+If you're a young professional with no home loan, only mandatory EPF contributions, no NPS, and living in company accommodation, your deductions might amount to just the standard deduction, in which case the new regime is clearly better.

 Key Terms